SamuelHaefner/RiskAversionInShareAuctions/Readme.md

    - ```EstimateWandTRobustGeneric.sh```
    - ```EstimateBoundsGeneric.sh```
    - ```TestMonGeneric.sh```
-3. The scripts to *read and further process the estimates* produced with above *Slurm.jl scripts.
+3. The scripts to *read and further process the estimates* produced with above *SLURM.jl scripts.
 Once the estimates are saved in the respective .dat files, these scripts can be run as they are.
    - ```ReadEstimates.jl``` - Scripts and functions to read in the estimates of the bounds and produce the respective tables.
    - ```ReadT.jl``` - Scripts to read in estimates of T and produce the plots and tables.
    - ```ReadTRobust.jl``` - Same as above, but using the alternative estimates (robustness check).